ianthehenry/sd/README.md

 ## `--help`

+Print the contents of a help file, or generate a help file from comments in a script.

-If there's a corresponding `.help` file, print that file.
-For example, `sd foo --help` would try to print `~/sd/foo.help`.
+For executables, `sd` looks for a file with the same name but the `.help` extension.
+For example, `sd nix diff --help` would look for a file called `~/sd/nix/diff.help`, and print it out.

+For directories, `sd` looks for a file that's just called `help`.
+So `sd nix --help` would look for `~/sd/nix/help`.

-If there is no `.help` file for the command, `sd` will print the first comment block in the file instead. `sd` currently only recognizes bash-style `#` comments.
+If there is no help file for an executable, `sd` will print the first comment block in the file instead. `sd` currently only recognizes bash-style `#` comments.

 For example: